 Can anyone think of any more?

-NOTE: I realize that these stories are considered scared in anti-Scientology and must never be questioned or challenged.
+NOTE: I realize that these stories are considered sacred in anti-Scientology and must never be questioned or challenged.
 Well that’s one of the things that kept me in Scientology for 16 years, and in Ex-Scientology for the same amount of time.

 Questioning our sometimes insidious assumptions using critical thinking is mandatory after Scientology.
 This is the process that keeps us learning and keeps us evolving in our lives after Scientology.
 Without it we stultify and stagnate.